-- Brake carefully several times to dry out and remove dirt from the brake linings and the brake discs. - On sandy, wet or slippery surfaces, use the rear brake. - Braking should always be completed before you go into a bend.
-Change down to a lower gear appropriate to your road speed. - Make use of the braking effect of the engine when driving down long downhill stretches.
-To do so, shift back one or two gears, but do not overrev the engine.
-You will need to apply the brakes far less often and the brake system will not overheat.
+- Brake carefully several times to dry out and remove dirt from the brake linings and the brake discs. - On sandy, wet, or slippery surfaces, use the rear brake. - Always finish braking before you go into a bend.
+Change down to a lower gear appropriate to your road speed. - Use the braking effect of the engine on long downhill stretches.
+Change down one or two gears, but do not over-rev the engine.
+You will have to apply the brakes far less frequently as a result and the brake system will not overheat.